-The Local Government Financial Settlement announced in February 2016, confirmed the continuation of austerity measures that will see further reductions in government support and the end of Revenue Support Grant for Redbridge by 2021.
-Redbridge will face an extremely challenging financial environment with reduced resources and the requirement to meet statutory responsibilities including Adult Social Care, Children's Social Care and Housing in providing Temporary Accommodation for the homeless.
-Redbridge must maintain robust financial management and control, finding innovative solutions to meeting increasing demand for services successful delivery of the outturn resource constraints.
-The Medium Term Financial Strategy to 2021/22 outlines the financial position for the delivery of front line services and key priorities.
-Robust performance management, risk and financial management systems will ensure the delivery of cost effective services.
+Also in 2016 the Government approved Redbridge's plans to generate new financial efficiency savings with the reward of a guarantee as to the minimum amount of grant Redbridge should expect to receive from Central Government in the years leading up to 2021.
+This guarantee does not provide any financial relief to Redbridge from the continuation of austerity measures of further reductions in government support and the end of Revenue Support Grant by 2021.
+What it does provide is some limited assurance that no further cuts should be made in addition to current Government plans.
+Redbridge faces an extremely challenging financial environment with reduced resources to meet the increasing costs of statutory responsibilities including Adult Social Care, Children's Social Care and Housing in providing Temporary Accommodation for the homeless.
+Redbridge must maintain robust financial management and control, finding innovative solutions to meet the increasing demand for services within public sector and economic resource constraints.
+The Medium Term Financial Strategy section from page 8 reports on the financial outlook for the delivery of key priorities and front line services.
+Robust performance, risk and financial management are essential to the continuation of cost effective services.

-In the current financial climate, the council has sought to provide economic, efficient and effective services framework within which financial resources will be through delivering:
+The Council has always sought to provide economic, efficient and effective services through delivering:

-- efficiencies:
+- New efficiencies:

-- service transformation;
+- Service transformation:

-- increased income.
+- Increased income.

-The council's Transformation Programme will continue to develop new, innovative and cost effective service solutions.
-The successful delivery of the Transformation Programme is fundamental to financially sustainable quality service solutions over the long term.
+Redbridge's new 'one Council' focused directorate structure and expanded transformation programme will increase the drive to develop and grow new, innovative and cost effective service solutions.
+The successful delivery of better, cost effective services is fundamental to Redbridge's financial sustainability over the longer term.